MicrosoftDocs/azure-docs/articles/security/fundamentals/management.md

 The corporate PC virtual machine runs in a protected space and provides user applications.
 The host remains a "clean source" and enforces strict network policies in the root operating system (for example, blocking RDP access from the virtual machine).

 ## Best practices
-Consider the following additional guidelines when you are managing applications and data in Azure.
+Consider the following additional guidelines when you're managing applications and data in Azure.

 ### Dos and don'ts
-Don't assume that because a workstation has been locked down that other common security requirements do not need to be met.
+Don't assume that because a workstation has been locked down that other common security requirements don't need to be met.
 The potential risk is higher because of elevated access levels that administrator accounts generally possess.
 Examples of risks and their alternate safe practices are shown in the table below.

 | Don't | Do |
 | --- | --- |